nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Find events by event name

    1. Prerequisite: All events listed using the `listEvents` command.
-At least one event in the event list.
+At least one event is in the event list.

    2. Test case: `findEvent Monthly`<br>
       Expected: Event list is filtered to show only events with "Monthly" in their names.
 The list may be empty if